the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 • Keep your certifications up-to-date and gain experience in various specialties.

-3. CNAs with Advanced Certifications
+3. CNAs with Advanced Certifications – The Key to improve your CNA salary

 a.
 Certified Medication Aide (CMA)